Contents

 Developments on the Fourier sign uncertainty principle

-Can we control the signs of a function and its Fourier transform, simultaneously, in an arbitrary way?
+Can we control the signs of a function and its Fourier transform,

 An uncertainty principle in Fourier analysis is the answer to this type of question.
 They lie at the heart of Fourier optimization problems, such as the Cohn-Elkies linear program for sphere packings.
 We will discuss some answers to this question from a new perspective, and why it might be relevant for problems in diophantine geometry and optimal configurations.
 (Joint work with Emanuel Carneiro).